Agricultural Literacy Curriculum Matrix

 - Ask each pair/group to write down, on their Agricultural Science and Technology Worksheet, the scientific changes they think have been applied to the development of the product they have been given (there may be more than one).

-- View with your students the video Science in Your Shopping Cart (streams from the Internet or purchase the DVD).
+- View with your students the video Science in Your Shopping Cart.
 Ask students to write down the actual scientific changes all the products shown in the video have undergone to get that product to the consumer.

 - After viewing the video, ask students if they guessed the scientific changes correctly.
 Students will notice that not all the products were shown in the video.
 Provide each group with a copy of the Science in Your Shopping Cart booklet (order or view online) to complete the worksheet.